oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 **Table 4-1 - Message Element Implementation**

 ## 4.2 Fully-Authentication Conformance
-10. Fully-authenticated implementations of this transfer specification MUST support mutual authentication using public key certificates with full path validation, as specified in Section [3.2.3](#323-tls-usage).
+10. Fully-authenticated implementations of this transfer specification MUST support mutual authentication using public key certificates with full path validation and SHALL use TLS 1.3 or higher, as specified in Section [3.2.3](#323-tls-usage).

 ---
 # Annex A. Acronyms